 Coronary Artery Bypass Surgery

-Coronary artery disease (CAD), sometimes called coronary heart disease (CHD), is a condition in which plaque, made up of fat, cholesterol, calcium and other elements in the blood, build up inside the arterial walls of the heart.
-This is known as atherosclerosis (or hardening of the arteries) and is accelerated by smoking, fatty diets, obesity, diabetes and age.
+Coronary Artery disease (CAD), sometimes called coronary heart disease (CHD), is a condition in which plaque, made up of fat, cholesterol, calcium, and other elements in the blood, build up inside the arterial walls of the heart.
+This is known as atherosclerosis (or hardening of the arteries) and is accelerated by smoking, fatty diets, diabetes, and age.
 Over time, if not removed, plaque can completely clog arteries restricting necessary blood and oxygen flow to the heart which can cause angina (chest pain) or allow blood clots to form that may lead to a heart attack.

-CABG, sometimes referred to simply as heart bypass surgery, is performed by a cardiothoracic surgeon after consulting with your cardiologist.
-The operation involves taking a healthy vein or artery from either your leg or inner chest wall and grafting (or attaching) it to the diseased artery.
-The new vein or artery is then used to bypass (or go around) the blocked section of the artery allowing oxygen-rich blood to flow once again directly to the heart muscle.
+The operation involves taking a healthy vein or artery from elsewhere in the body and grafting it to the diseased artery.
+The new vein or artery is then used to bypass the blocked section of the artery allowing oxygen-rich blood to flow once again directly to the heart.

-- Traditional (or On-Pump) CABG is the most common.
-It involves opening the chest to expose the heart which is then stopped from beating with medicine while the patient is attached to a cardiopulmonary bypass machine (or heart-lung pump) which circulates purified blood and oxygen through the rest of the body during the operation.
+- Traditional, or "on-pump," CABG is the most common procedure.
+It involves opening the chest to expose the heart which is then temporarily stopped from beating while the patient is attached to a cardiopulmonary bypass machine (or heart-lung pump) which circulates purified blood and oxygen through the rest of the body during the operation.
 This allows the surgical team to perform the bypass on a non-beating heart thereby increasing the stability of the operating field.
-Up to five major coronary blocked arteries may be bypassed during one operation.
-After surgery is completed, blood flow is reestablished to the heart and it begins to beat again, usually on its own or through mild electric shock.

-- The third type of CABG is called Minimally Invasive Direct (or MIDCAB) and is similar to Off-Pump as the heart is not stopped and the heart-lung machine is not used.
+- New York Methodist also offers minimally invasive direct CAB (or MIDCAB).
 With this approach, a small incision is created between two ribs on the left side of the chest.
 Through this small opening, the surgeon will usually create one bypass.